Ga naar hoofdinhoud

 You can configure:

-- Both URL and path (recommended): GitHub API is tried first, local git as fallback
+• Both URL and path (recommended): Codeberg is tried first, local git as fallback

-settings-repo-url: Works without any local clone; no fallback if GitHub is unreachable - Only
+• Only settings-repo-url: Works without any local clone; no fallback if Codeberg is unreachable

 File locations